ArminJo/ServoEasing/README.md

 This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 # Revision History
+- Changed some types to _fast types
+- Standardize pins for all examples

 ### Version 1.6.1
 - Fix bug for **Arduino SAMD** boards.